Using social media effectively is essential for a good PR agency, especially for one about to add social media to its services for clients.

 Takeaway

-Social media spaces like the Twittersphere are not always yours to control and once a hashtag is out there it can remain forever!
-Catchy hashtags are great but you should always look at possible negative outcomes before you launch one.
+Social media spaces like the Twittersphere are not always yours to control.
+Once a hashtag is out there, it can remain forever!
+Catchy hashtags are great—however, you should always look at possible negative outcomes before you launch one.

 Related Post: 3 Hashtag Search Tools That Are Crazy Easy to Use